jbenner-radham/node-readme-md-cli/README.md

 readme-md-cli
 =============
-A CLI for the [readme-md](https://www.npmjs.com/package/readme-md) module.
+Automatically generate a readme for your project from the CLI.

 Install
 -------